borismus/smus.com/pages/about.md

 [talks]: /talks
 [book]: http://www.amazon.com/Web-Audio-API-Boris-Smus/dp/1449332684

-Before Google, I was a graduate student at [Carnegie Mellon][cmu], where I focused on social and [wearable computing research][research] and built [CrowdForge][crowdforge], a system for crowdsourcing complex tasks.
+I hold a masters in HCI from [Carnegie Mellon][cmu], where I focused on social and [wearable computing research][research] and built [CrowdForge][crowdforge], a system for crowdsourcing complex tasks.
 Prior to that, I worked at Apple for two years, contributing to iWeb, iWork and helping start [iWork.com][iwork].
 For the still curious, my [resume is online][resume].

 [cmu]: http://www.hcii.cmu.edu/academics/mhci
 [research]: https://scholar.google.com/citations?user=bIgFmUwAAAAJ